"Imaginative stories from China’s oldest fairytale collection"

 The king shouted at the dragon: “If you do not surrender, I will cut off your head!”
 The dragon was afraid of the king’s power and spoke: “Please don’t kill me!
 I will be your Majesty’s steed; wherever you want to go, I will carry you there.”
 The king agreed.
 From then on, the king often traveled around riding the dragon.

 There was a noble man of high rank in the kingdom of Xinluo, named Jinge.
 He had an ancestor named Pangchi.
 Pangchi had a younger brother, who was very wealthy, but Pangchi himself begged for a living, and the two were estranged.

 One day, a fellow countryman gifted Pangchi a small plot of land, so he asked his younger brother for some silkworm eggs and grain seeds to raise.
-Unbeknownst to Pangchi, his brother had steamed the eggs and seeds [which would kill them].
+Unbeknownst to Pangchi, his brother had killed the eggs and seeds by steaming them.
 Eventually, only one silkworm hatched.
 It grew every day at a terrific rate, and was as big as an ox after only ten days; the leaves from several mulberry trees could barely feed it.

 Pangchi’s brother heard about this, and killed the enormous silkworm when he got a chance.
 The next day, all the silkworms within a 50-kilometer radius gathered at Pangchi’s place.
 People said this was because the dead silkworm was their king.
 All of Pangchi’s neighbors came to help reel in the silk threads, which were so abundant that they could barely manage.